Straight razor: Usage

 Shaving is done with the blade at approximately an angle of thirty degrees to the skin and in a direction perpendicular to the edge; an incision requires the movement of the blade to be sideways or in a direction parallel to the edge.
 These circumstances are always avoided by the shaver, who always shaves in a direction perpendicular to the cutting edge of the blade.
+A popular shaving method is the 14 stroke shave, which details the order and direction of each stroke to shave your face in 14 strokes.

 To be most effective, a straight razor must be kept extremely sharp.
 The edge is delicate, and inexpert use may bend or fold over the razor's edge.
 To unfold and straighten the microscopic sharp edge, one must strop the blade on leather periodically.
 A 1979 comparative study of straight and electric razors, performed by Dutch researchers, found that straight razors shave hair approximately 2/1000 in.
 (0.05mm) shorter than electrics.

 To sharpen or finish the blade using a suspended strop, the razor is pushed toward the suspension ring while both the back and the cutting edge lie flat on the strop and with the back of the blade.
 No pressure should be applied on the cutting edge.
 A strop may be two sided with leather on one side and cloth on the other side.
 The cloth is used for blade alignment and sharpening.
 The leather is for finishing.